 Review of Calculus Without Tears by William Flannery

-Calculus Without Tears (or CTW) is a collection of worksheets (in 3 volumes) that teach basic concepts of calculus very step-by-step, without need of much algebra.
-They are intended to be self-teaching workbooks that even students before high school can study.
-The price is $15 per workbook if bought at the author's website - very reasonable.
+Calculus Without Tears (CTW) is a collection of worksheets in 3 volumes that teaches the basic concepts of calculus very step-by-step, without a need of much algebra.
+The collections are intended to be self-teaching workbooks that students can study even before high school.

 So what is calculus?
-It is the mathematics of change, extensively used in physics, biology, astronomy, economics or other sciences... anywhere where people study CHANGE.
+It is the mathematics of change, extensively used in physics, biology, astronomy, economics, electronics, and other sciences... anywhere where scientists deal with CHANGE.

-Calculus originally started as mathematics of MOTION (Isaac Newton in 1600s).
-In CTW, calculus is studying motion in these terms: position (where you're at), velocity (how quickly you're going and where), and acceleration (how quickly your speed is changing).
+Calculus originally started as the mathematics of MOTION (Isaac Newton in 1600s).
+In CTW, calculus has to do with studying motion in these terms: position (where you're at), velocity (how quickly you're going and where), and acceleration (how quickly your speed is changing).

-Calculus Without Tears starts with studying the simplest of motions, which is a runner running with constant speed (or sometimes standing still!).
+Calculus Without Tears starts with the simplest of motions, which is a runner running at a constant speed (or sometimes standing still!).
 The entire volume 1 of CTW uses this simple motion while introducing the basic concepts of calculus as they apply to it.

 Volume 2 is named Newton's Apple and concentrates on the motion of a falling apple (motion with constant acceleration such as under gravity of Earth, moon, or Mars).

-The last volume, Nature's Favorite Functions, goes about finding the derivatives of polynomials, trigonometric functions, roots, exponential and logarithmic functions.
+The next volume, Nature's Favorite Functions, teaches how to find the derivatives of polynomials, trigonometric functions, roots, exponential, and logarithmic functions.

 Overview of the 1st Volume - Constant Velocity Motion

 - The first chapter uses tables and simple linear functions to describe a runner running at a constant velocity.
 It also explains and has exercises for negative numbers and how to use expressions.